Computational-Plant-Science/plantit/README.md

 ### Object storage

-PlantIT looks for storage configurations in `django/filesystems.py`.
+`plantit` looks for storage configurations in `django/filesystems.py`.
 The development environment includes a mock IRODS server.
 To plug it in, create `django/filesystems.py` and add:

 ```
 from plantit.file_manager.filesystems.irods import IRods